Children-r-Sick_1000

 How Mountain of Hope Began

-In the early 1990’s, members of St. Peter’s in Lake Mary were in Honduras helping to build a church.
+In the early 1990’s, members of St. Peter’s in Lake Mary had come to Honduras to help build a church.
 A woman approached one of the missionaries and said: “our children are sick; they’re dying.
 They need doctors and medicine”.

 That simple statement changed a heart, a mission, and an entire village.